ViBlog/shorten-cold-start/shorten-cold-start_dive-into-the-code.md

   UIUtils.initReservation(this); // and finally this one
 }```

-AnalCommander is an analytic tools that helps concentrate all analytics in one point.
+`AnalCommander` is an analytic tools that helps concentrate all analytics in one point.
 It's used in all the application and is instantiated into a ServiceRegistry.
-The service registry is a Class/Instance map whose goal is to keep in memory and provide instance everywhere in the app.
+The service registry is a Class/Instance map whose goal is to keep in memory and provide object instances everywhere in the app.

+`UserPreferences`

+`UIUtils.initReservation`